codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was wondering why the frisbee was getting bigger, then it hit me.
+I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+What programming language was GitHub written in?
- 1. Heat Sink
+ 1. Lua
- 2. Heat Vent
+ 2. Ruby
- 3. CPU Vent
+ 3. JavaScript
- 4. Temperature Decipator
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  Ruby
 </details>